Gear

 Further, NEMO will also introduce what they say is the world’s first bluesign-accredited tent with a Dagger OSMO update.
 Bluesign is one of the textile industry’s most well-known and rigorous environmental and production standards on the path towards a finished product.

-Other highlights for the upcoming 2025 include a range of ultralight technical gear for speedy thru-hikers, such as the brand’s lightest sleeping pad to-date, new capacities for its Persist Endless Promise pack and “major updates” to the Fillo camp pillow series.
+Other highlights for the upcoming 2025 include a range of ultralight technical gear for speedy thru-hikers, such as the brand’s lightest sleeping pad to-date and “major updates” to the Fillo camp pillow series.
+Also, NEMO is launching the Persist Endless Promise backpack in a 35L and 45L capacity, all while using the same sustainable materials as the Resolve and Vantage lines.
+Since it is part of the Endless Promise series, the Persist line will also be fully recyclable.

 My Experience with NEMO Equipment Products